-The Centers for Disease Control and Prevention (CDC) recently released a recap of major food borne illness outbreaks that has taken place over the past year.
+The Centers for Disease Control and Prevention (CDC) recently released a recap of major food-borne illness outbreaks that have taken place over the past year.
 This included four Salmonella, two E. coli, one Listeria, and one Cyclospora outbreak.
-The CDC defines an outbreak to included more than one state that has been infected by the same strain of a food borne pathogen.
-The Centers for Disease Control and Prevention (CDC) recently released a recap of major food borne illness outbreaks that has taken place over the past year.
+The CDC defines an outbreak to include more than one state that has been infected by the same strain of a food-borne pathogen.
+The Centers for Disease Control and Prevention (CDC) recently released a recap of major food-borne illness outbreaks that have taken place over the past year.
 This included four Salmonella, two E. coli, one Listeria, and one Cyclospora outbreak.
-The CDC defines an outbreak to included more than one state that has been infected by the same strain of a food borne pathogen
+The CDC defines an outbreak to include more than one state that has been infected by the same strain of a food-borne pathogen.

 With more food products being produced and distributed each year, food safety throughout the shelf life of products is more and more critical.
 And, the effective control of bacterial growth becomes of paramount importance.